uhrmannreply/datahub/docs/ui-ingestion.md

    you are trying to reach.

 4. **Authentication**: If you've enabled [Metadata Service Authentication](authentication/introducing-metadata-service-authentication.md), you'll need to provide a Personal Access Token in your Recipe Configuration.
-To so this, set the 'token' field of the sink configuration to contain a Personal Access Token:
+To do this, set the 'token' field of the sink configuration to contain a Personal Access Token:

 <p align="center">
   <img width="70%"  src="https://raw.githubusercontent.com/datahub-project/static-assets/main/imgs/ingestion-with-token.png"/>